 GE172 Weather, Climate and the Environment Prof. John E. Ebel

-Like the first mid-term, this exam will test for an understanding of the basic terminology and concepts presented in the lectures and the textbook.
+This mid-term exam will test for an understanding of the basic terminology and concepts presented in the lectures and the textbook.
 It is important to carefully review the text and lecture notes and to pay particular attention to those concepts that are emphasized in the text and lectures.
 In reading the text, be sure to study the figures and tables.
 They contain material that may show up on the exam.
-While the exam will emphasize material since the first midterm, there are some concepts from the early chapters that may be important for this exam.
 No material from the laboratory sections will appear on the exam.

 The following is a chapter-by-chapter study guide: